acdh-oeaw/repo-php-util/README.md

 This class provides you basic methods to manipulate both resource's metadata and binary content (see examples below).

 In general you should not create `FedoraResource` objects directly but always use proper `Fedora` class method (see examples below).
-If you want to know more, please read the `Fedora` class documentation, especially parts on transactions handling.
+If you want to know more, please read the `Fedora` class documentation, especially parts on transaction handling.

 The metadata are represented by the [EasyRdf Resource](http://www.easyrdf.org/docs/api/EasyRdf_Resource.html) object.